 I started work on a fixed-term contract with a County Council who are in the middle of several very large projects.
 I’ve been hired into a ‘specialist’ role, back-filling for people who have been deployed onto these projects.
 I started on Monday this week.
 To say that I am relieved to land this employment (given the current climate) is a huge under-statement.

 Lewis Hamilton is on the cusp of being the world’s most successful formula 1 grand prix driver after equalling Michael Schumacher’s 91 wins on 11th October.
 He could clinch it tomorrow!
 Arsenal have dropped down to 9th in the Premier League after their excellent start.
-At the grass roots level, Onslow FC Under 17s have won every match so far but for some reason have moved from top of the league to joint top of our league with Ashtead Colts who have been breathing down our necks for a few weeks.
+At the grass roots level, Onslow FC Under 17s have won every match and share a joint top of our league with the Leatherhead based Ashtead Colts who have been breathing down our necks for a few weeks.

 That’s it for this month.
 Leaving you with a couple of shots taken from my new iPhone 11 which has a wide-angle lens to compliment it’s normal focal-length lens.
 These pictures were shot from exactly the same position, pointing at the same distant horizon, a few seconds apart, zoomed in and zoomed out.